Which Documents Do You Need to Sell a House?

 Home inspection report

-You can count your buyers putting a home inspection contingency in the contract, which means they’ll arrange for an inspector to come through and evaluate the house before the deal can close.
+Your buyers may have included a home inspection contingency in the contract, which means they’ll arrange for an inspector to evaluate the house before the deal closes.

-A typical home inspection takes a few hours, and then the report takes about 3-4 days to complete.
-The home inspector goes through the interior and exterior of the house to record any broken, defective, or hazardous issues with the house and surrounding area.
+A typical home inspection takes a few hours, and the report takes about three to four days to complete.
+The inspector goes through the interior and exterior of the house to record any broken, defective, or hazardous issues with the house and surrounding area.

-Then, the inspector drafts a home inspection report that spans about 30-50 pages in length (with pictures).
-The document details the state of your home’s structure, the electrical system, plumbing, heating, fireplaces, etc. Separate inspections and inspection reports like pool and pest inspections should also be included in your paperwork if your home requires them.
+Then, the inspector drafts a home inspection report that is about 30-50 pages long (with pictures).
+The document details the state of your home’s structure, electrical system, plumbing, heating, fireplaces, etc. Separate inspections and reports, such as pool and pest inspections, should also be included in your paperwork if your home requires them.

 Home appraisal report